srtlg/simh-ibm-1620/crd/README.md

 - reading of punch cards is described on page 30f[^IO]
 - 1..5 address of following instructions
-- 6.10 address of record mark
+- 6..10 address of record mark
+    - for instructions the address plus 12 times the number of instructions
 - 11..15
     + blank for instructions
     + start address of program in last card
 - 16..19 not used or sequence number
 - 20..79 data or instructions
+    + just filling unused columns with blanks works
 - 80 Record Mark

 A card sequence consists of